The Vermont Statutes Online

 (B) Limestone consisting essentially of calcium carbonate or a combination of calcium carbonate with magnesium carbonate capable of neutralizing soil acidity.

-(C) Industrial waste or industrial by-products that contain calcium; calcium and magnesium; or calcium, magnesium, and potassium in forms that are capable of neutralizing soil acidity and that are intended, sold, or offered for sale for agricultural purposes.
-For the purposes of this chapter, the terms “agricultural lime,” “lime,” and “agricultural liming material” shall have the same meaning.
+(C) Industrial waste or industrial byproducts that contain calcium; calcium and magnesium; or calcium, magnesium, and potassium in forms that are capable of neutralizing soil acidity and that are intended, sold, or offered for sale for agricultural purposes.
+For the purposes of this chapter, the terms “agricultural lime,” “lime,” and “agricultural liming material” have the same meaning.

-(4) “Distributor” means any person who distributes fertilizer, plant amendments, plant biostimulants, soil amendments, or lime.
+(5) “Distributor” means any person who distributes fertilizer, beneficial substance, or lime.

-(5) “Exceptional quality biosolid” means a product derived in whole or in part from domestic wastes that have been subjected to and meet the requirements of the following:
+(6) “Exceptional quality biosolid” means a product derived in whole or in part from domestic wastes that have been subjected to and meet the requirements of the following:

-(A) a pathogen reduction process established in 40 C.F.R. § 503.32(a)(3), (4), (7), or (8);
+(A) a pathogen reduction process established in 40 C.F.R § 503.32(a)(3), (4), (7), or (8);

 (B) one of the vector attraction reduction standards established in 40 C.F.R. § 503.33;